 The APRC is usually shown alongside various other rates so that you have a clear idea of how much you’ll pay at each stage of your mortgage, and overall.

 So, for example, if you are looking for a two-year fixed rate mortgage, any deals quoted should display the initial rate, which is the rate during the two-year fixed period, then the variable rate you’d move onto once the two-year deal finishes, as well as the APRC, which is the overall cost for comparison.

 What is the APRC2?

-The MCD also requires lenders to provide a second APRC, known as APRC2, in its mortgage Key Facts Illustration (KFI) document.
-The KFI explains the details of a mortgage and must be given to you when a lender or an adviser recommends a particular deal, or when a lender gives a mortgage offer.
-The APRC2 must be given in the KFI whenever a mortgage is offered which has a variable rate at any point during the term, such as a standard variable rate or tracker rate.
+The MCD also requires lenders to provide a second APRC, or APRC2, in its mortgage illustration document, known as an ESIS (European Standardised Information Sheet).
+The ESIS explains the details of a mortgage and must be given to you when a lender or an adviser recommends a particular deal, or when a lender gives a mortgage offer.
+The APRC2 must be given in the ESIS whenever a mortgage is offered which has a variable rate at any point during the term, such as a standard variable rate or tracker rate.

 The APRC2 is an illustrative example of the cost of the loan using a 20-year high interest rate, which can either be based on a benchmark rate provided by the city regulator the Financial Conduct Authority (FCA), or on a relevant external reference rate.

 Which rate is most important when choosing a mortgage?While the APRC and APRC2 can be useful to look at when comparing mortgages, bear in mind that many people remortgage when their initial rate finishes.